 Window reflections are perfect for framing minimalist photoshoots.
 You can use them in almost any genre.

-Make sure your subject is standing behind a window.
+For portraits, make sure your model is standing behind a window.
 Take photos from different angles to find the best reflections.
 (Don’t shoot right in front of a window or else your camera will end up in the reflection.)

-Reflections tend to be abstract and neutral in colour.
+Reflections tend to be abstract and neutral in color.
 This is perfect for hiding or emphasising certain features.
-You can use them to hide or emphasise a part of your subject’s appearance.
 This is like what you’d do with blurred foregrounds.

 If you’re a landscape photographer, photograph different views reflected in a window.
 This creates a somewhat distorted and atmospheric effect.